Crazyswarm2 Setup in Highbay

 (4) Run program (a few times if needed)

-Execute the program.
-You may need to execute it a few times before it successfully connects (if it doesn't do another after 1.5 minutes, then it's almost certainly not connected so just rerun it!).
+You may need to execute it a few times before it successfully connects (if it doesn't do anything after about a minute, then it's almost certainly not connected so just rerun it!).
 If it fails a ton of times or keeps on getting stuck at some part, restart the crazyflie.

 Here's a small compilation of errors I've run into and actions: